-You’ll need to choose a sunscreen specially formulated for babies and toddlers.
+You’ll need to choose a sunscreen specially formulated for babies and toddlers, so a regular adult sunscreen will not be suitable for children.
 Not only are these better suited to sensitive skin, they work in a different way.
 Conventional sunblocks will use chemicals to absorb and dissipate the sun’s rays, whereas children’s sunscreens will often use minerals to create a physical barrier from the sun.

 What hours should I keep my children out of the sun?

 Of course, it’s not always possible, especially when they are at school or nursery, but the sun is hottest at midday.
 If your children are outside, ensure they are properly protected during this time.

 Make sure you're following Mother & Baby on Instagram for relatable memes, inspiring stories and parenting hacks!

 Join the club!
 Introducing our brand, spankin’ new Facebook group called #mumtribe.
 Simply search ‘#mumtribe’ into the search bar and meet like-minded mums, win gorgeous goodies and have some fun!